canalplus/rx-player/doc/api/index.md

 persisted from content to content.

 You can set it to `1` to reset its value to the "regular" default.

+It is possible to try to enable the trick mode track by setting the second argument to `true` (and disable it when setting `false`).
+If available, the RxPlayer will switch the current video track to the trick mode one.
+The trick mode track proposes video content that is often encoded with a very low framerate because the content is not intended to be played at regular framerate and because the chunks must be faster to load for sthe client.

 #### Example